Periodic Table

 PERIODIC TRENDS:

-Certain atomic properties vary in a roughly consistent way when we move across a period (row) or down a group (column).
+Certain atomic properties vary in a roughly consistent way when we move across a PERIOD (row) or down a GROUP (column).
 These include effective nuclear charge, atomic radius, ionization energy, and electronegativity:

 PERIOD II